mkarner07/mkarner07.github.io/_posts/2024/2024-01-07-5-Learnings-From-Becoming-a-Department-Head-at-29.md

 date: 2024-01-07
 excerpt_separator: "<!--more-->"
 categories:
-  - Management and Leadership
+  - Leadership as a System
-  - Digital Transformation
+  - Tools in the Real World
 tags:
-  - Personal Productivity
+  - Personal Operating Systems
-  - Management and Leadership
+  - Leadership as a System
-  - Digital Transformation
+  - Tools in the Real World
   - Digitalization
-  - Leadership
   - Business
   - My Journey